 It’s not just in analysis where the law is changing, opportunities for legal services to move online are springing up everywhere, and law firms are taking notice.
 The recent investment by Gilbert + Tobin into NewLaw startup LegalVision demonstrates that traditional legal firms are taking legal innovations seriously.
 The traditional hierarchical structures of the legal world are flattening, for the first time graduates have an avenue to add value to the system beyond long hours of due diligence.
 While senior leaders of the professional will always have a more nuanced understanding of the legal system, it is a passionate team of 20-somethings who are going to find ways to distribute this knowledge and increase its reach and impact.

 So how do you get started?
-There are lots of opportunities at the moment to play a part in Australia’s growing legal tech scene while still at university.
+There are lots of opportunities at the moment to play a part in Australia’s growing legal tech scene.
 Bloom, a start-up community Western Australia is a hive of activity supporting young people to develop entrepreneurial solutions to problems such as these.
 If you’re in Sydney, UNSW runs legal hackathon Hack Justice every year, where students have the opportunity to team up with friends and developers and solve some serious legal problems over a weekend.
 The Legal Forecast, an innovation focused law society is currently expanding from Queensland to New South Wales and the ACT.
+There are many new tech-based businesses and startups appearing on the scene that embrace technology to solve problems.
+Ajust.com.au is one example – the site helps consumers make complaints about service providers that have done wrong – and switch to providers that do right.

 What the legal practice will look like in 20 years is uncertain, but with a bit of entrepreneurial spirit and armed with a law degree, you can build it.